 Data preparation platforms give any user the power of an engineer or developer by way of an intelligent, visual interface.
 Instead of writing code to source and transform data, users can do so with a data preparation platform in a matter of clicks.

 The Trifacta data preparation platform on an AWS data lake

-Trifacta, an AWS Data & Analytics Partner Solutions Competency partner, leverages typical AWS data lake services such as Amazon S3, Amazon EMR, or Amazon Redshift to enable data scientists, data engineers, and other data and business analysts to benefit from the abundance of data typically landed in Amazon S3 with data preparation capabilities.
-The Trifacta platform is focused on data preparation and enabling individuals with the greatest context for the data to more quickly and easily transform data from its raw format into a refined state for analytics and/or machine learning initiatives
+As an AWS Data & Analytics Partner Solutions Competency partner, Trifacta leverages typical AWS data lake services such as Amazon S3, Amazon EMR, or Amazon Redshift to allow users to cleanse and standardize data in Amazon S3.
+The Trifacta platform was designed to give users the greatest context for their data so that they could more quickly and easily transform it into a refined state for analytics and/or machine learning initiatives.

 Architecture of an AWS based data lake with Trifacta Wrangler Enterprise

-Trifacta is also used for data lake users that want to bring their own data to the lake.
-While IT teams can automate data preparation; the ingestion of any volume and format of data to the lake, business users always want to bring external or unanticipated data sources on-demand (e.g. Excel, relational data, 3rd party data) giving them this extra level of autonomy to augment the data already in the data lake and gain deeper insights.
+And beyond data preparation, Trifacta can be used as a means for business users to bring their own data to the lake.
+Though IT typically handles data ingestion with a different set of tools, business users often uncover external or unanticipated data sources (e.g. Excel, relational data, 3rd party data) that they want added to the lake.
+Giving these users the autonomy to bring in these sources allows them to augment existing data in the lake and gain deeper insights.